RyanGst/react-native-chainway-rfid/README.md

-# react-native-chainway-rfid
+# react-native-chainway-rfid 📡

+> [!CAUTION]
+> This library is current unmaintained.
+If you are interested in maintaining this library, please contact me.

-Chainway C72 RFID Reader Lib
+This library is a native module for the Chainway C72 RFID Reader Lib.

 ## Installation